AaronBenDaniel/AaronBenDanielWebsite/content/posts/junior/juniorweek36.md

 This week has been mainly taken up with my assembling of our 50ft tether.
 We originally built a 100ft tether because we didn't want to ever run into a scenario where we didn't have a long enough tether, but it turns out that the tether *can* be too long.
 JONA ROV works as is, but there is a significant voltage drop on the ROV side while drawing a large amount of current.
 The shorter tether should significantly reduce voltage drop, while still being more than long enough for the MATE ROV Competition.

-We're building a whole new tether, so we'll still have our 100ft tether, so if we ever need the extra range it'll be available.
+We're building a whole new tether, so we'll still have our 100ft tether if we ever need the extra range.

 !["Image of the epoxy"](/img/junior/juniorweek36/epoxy.webp)